malgo1311/Microservices/README.md

 # Microservices

 I have done three labs in my course CS 677 Distributed and Operating Systems at Umass Amherst.
 Following are the goals achieved in each of the labs.
+For solutions please go through the README.md inside the src folders, which are present inside each lab.

 ## Lab 1